Relive the 90s Fashion Decade With These 85 Iconic Trends

 The “ghetto leg” style consisted of rolling up a pant’s leg to prevent it from getting stuck in the bike’s chain during life-threatening ‘ghetto activities.’

-This was a functional approach that later translated into hip-hop music and beyond as a means of saying: “Don’t mess with me.”
+This functional approach later translated into hip-hop music and beyond as a means of saying ‘don’t mess with me.’

 90s Bleached Hair Trend - 1990s bleached hairstyles, nineties bleached looks, 90 fashion decade